VirtusLab/company-handbook/engineering-progression.md

 #### Junior engineer

 * Understands most of typical features of given programming language together with most common patterns and approaches.
 * Requires thorough code review and clear guidelines of what needs to be done next.
+Actively seeks knowledge.
 * Scope of work: Is able to perform efficiently tightly scoped work, usually narrowed down to particular bug fix or introduction of new feature.
 * Experience: Usually at least 2 years of professional experience within given domain.

 #### Regular engineer

 * Is proficient with language & tools of choice.
 Not only understands particular features but can also pick the right technique / tool for a given job.
 * Understands software process and domain of a given project.
 Is able to review work of other engineers and solve many technical problems without supervision.
-Actively seeks knowledge.
+Actively seeks knowledge and shares knowledge (blog posts, workshops, meetups).
-* Scope of work: Mostly project related related work.
+* Scope of work: Mostly project related work.
 Capable of designing new feature with cooperation of more senior engineers.
 Is able to design architecture on feature/component level assuming requirements are known.
 * Experience: Usually at least 2-5 years of professional experience within given domain.

 #### Mid-level engineer

+* Is proficient with several languages & tools.
+Understands software engineering principles and have enough experience & common sense to pick right tool / technique for the job at hand.
+Can strike balance between good engineering practice and overengineering.
+* Can pick tools / processes for given project.
+Is able to clearly pinpoint specific tradeoffs in technical decision and communicate them clearly to customers or project stakeholders.
+Can grasp the business domain of a given project.
+Actively shares knowledge (mentoring, conference talks, blog posts, workshops, meetups).
+Usually participates in recruitment processes.
+* Scope of work: Is able to plan & design the architecture on the project-wide level.
+Can discuss requirement with customers / stakeholders.
+Is able to set up processes in place.
+Can drive interactions / integrations between multiple, technologically diverse components.
-* Experience: usually at least 4-7 years of professional experience within given domain.
+* Experience: Usually at least 4-7 years of professional experience **and** worked with multiple technologies / domains.

 #### Senior engineer